 The compassionate staff at Blue Ridge takes the time to get to know you on a personal level so that we are able to provide you with the best treatment for your struggles while you rehab with us.
 We focus on the strengths that you do have and use them to empower you to take an active role in your recovery.
 You can get through this.
 We’ll be beside you every step of the way.

-Types of Therapy we Use to Treat Trauma
+Types of Therapy We Use to Treat Trauma & PTSD

 During rehab, medication is often used to help individuals who have experienced trauma to cope with the emotional pain they are experiencing.
 Additionally, medication may be used to manage the symptoms of co-occurring disorders, such as depression or substance abuse, that may have developed as a result of the trauma.
 Types of medication will depend upon the presenting symptoms and any co-occurring disorders and will be discussed with your treatment team.
 After you’ve had some time to heal and work through your painful emotions, medication may be decreased or eliminated.